cat-react/form/README.md

 Congratulations!
 Your search is over, because **`@cat-react/form`** offers you a simple way to create either frontend- or backend-validated forms.

-Take a look at the examples to find out how to create the form of your desire.
+Take a look at the <a href="https://cat-react.github.io/form/">examples</a> to find out how to create the form of your desire.

 ```jsx
 <Form>